jbh/ibmi-dotfiles/README.md

 ## IBM i Dotfiles Usage

-`ibmi-dotfiles` are used from the command line.
+`ibmi-dotfiles` is used from the command line.
 BASH suggested, as these dotfiles are configured for BASH.

 ### Copy IBM i Dotfiles to current user's home directory.

 ```
 ibmi-dotfiles
 ```

+> Be sure to logout and log back in for the dotfiles to take effect.
+The installed dotfiles come with a helpful alias, `reload`, that you can use after logging in again to reload your dotfiles after editing them instead of having to logout/login each time.

 ## Note for those that used beta versions